Top 5 Mistakes You Should Avoid When Implementing Embeddings

 Always use task-specific evaluation metrics to assess the performance of your embeddings.
 Whether it's F1-score for classification tasks or BLEU scores for translation, make sure you're measuring what actually matters for your task.

 On that note, let's gear up to tackle the final mistake—forgetting to update embeddings regularly.
-But more on that in the next section.
-Stay tuned!

-5. Don't Forget to Update Embeddings Regularly
+Mistake #5: Forgetting to Update Embeddings Regularly

 Version Control: Keeping Track of Changes